PHOENIX26012000/SC-App/README.md

 ### Select and show zones on a map

 When the app opens and the user is physically in more than one zone, they have to select one zone they want to operate and communicate in.
+If they are in just one zone, this is automatically chosen and the user can see the text "You are currently in: [Zone]".
+If the user wants to change the zone they can do it by tapping "Select a zone" and they are shown all zones they are currently in on a map.

 ### Select and show interested topics

+Topic may be different for zones.
+By default all topic are shown in the main view, and when selecting a topic all messages within that topic are shown.
+When opening the settings, the user might disable topics they are not interested in.

 ### Receive and write messages

+The peer-to-peer connection service runs in the background of the app so that the user does not necessarily notice it.
+Only an indicator in the toolbar indicates that the android nearby service is active.
+When the service receives new messages the user will get notified and the messages will be shown in the particular topic lists.
+Moreover the are visually indicated to be new.
+When selecting the "Write message..." button, the user can write messages.
+A message consists of a title, a message, a topic and an expiry date.
+Optionally the user might allow the message to be shared with the server and they might attach a location to the message, which can be any point within the current zone.
+When selecting "Submit" the message will be shared with nearby devices.

 #### Reshare messages

+Messages the are received from other users will be automatically reshared.
+By this a message will not only reach the nearby devices of the author of the message, but if there are enough users, the message might also be shared within the entire zone.

 #### Share message to server

-### Specify message settings
+When the users decides to leave the application and closes it, all messages that have the attribute "share with server", will be uploaded to the server.
+Therefore the server API will be used.
+Messages for which the user selected to not share it with the server will be deleted and not be shared any more.
+As long as it is not expired it might, however, still be shared by other users.

 ## Limitations & Future Work

-During the design and implementation process of the app it was thought of and discussed a lot about the usibility of the app.
+During the design and implementation process of the app it was thought of and discussed a lot about the usability of the app.
 It was tried to design the app as intuitive as possible, however an in-app tutorial of the purpose and the usage of the app is still missing.
-Whithout knowing about the background of the app, new users would probably get confused.
+Without knowing about the background of the app, new users would probably get confused.
 However, such a feature could easily be implemented in future work.

 The main drawback of the application is the dependency on the android nearby library, which required to be handled by an activity.
 This makes it impossible to receive messages from nearby peers, when the device screen is off and the device is in the pocket.
 The service gets only active when the application does.
 However, in the time when the application is active the battery is drained a lot faster than usual, which is obviously because of the Android Nearby library, which constantly publishes and receives messages when active.
 Further investigations have to be made in this regards to find a solution that lowers the battery consumption.